HakaiInstitute/kelp-o-matic/docs/installation.md

 ## Verify Installation

-To verify that Kelp-o-Matic was installed correctly and to check the installed version, run:
+To verify that Kelp-O-Matic was installed correctly and to check the installed version, run:

 ```bash
 kom --version